Skip to content

 └─────────────────────────────────────────────────────────────────┘

-The server-side validation compares the computed SHA-256 hash of the incoming verifier with the stored challenge:
+The server validates by comparing the computed hash against the stored challenge:

 // From src/lib/pkce.ts